Barndon99/resourceWall/queries.md

 JOIN categories ON categories.id = category_id
 ORDER BY categories.name;

--- atm resources don't have a name/title so just used url -- this counts the times a resource was saved
+-- this counts the times a resource was saved
 SELECT resources.id, COUNT(users_resources.resource_id) as times_saved, resources.url
 FROM resources